CShatto99/PogU-Art/README.md

 ### Introduction

-PogU Art is a simple web app that hosts art that has been posted on the subreddit r/xqcow with the "ART" flair.
-If you do not see your art on the site or you would like to receive the directory containing all of the art pieces email me at cameronshatto99@gmail.com.
+PogU Art is a simple static React website that hosts all fan art found on the r/xqcow subreddit.
+As of 8/27/2020 the site is hosting 2033 pieces of art from 1282 unique artists.
+Each image artist/URL was fetched and converting into json using the PRAW Python module.

 ### Local Development